Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Another successful configuration was realized by \citet{Demidov2012} by locally injecting a spin current in an extended FM layer [see Fig. \ref{fig:stno}(c)].
+Another successful configuration was realized by \citet{Demidov2012} by locally injecting a spin current in an extended ferromagnetic layer [see Fig. \ref{fig:stno}(c)].
 The local injection creates a spin wave bullet, i.e., a spin wave packet localized in space through non-linear energy losses \cite{Slavin2005}.
-This self-localization enables the selection of a small number of spin wave modes that reveal themselves in the coherent self-oscillation.
-Synchronization of this SOT-induced spin wave bullet with an external microwave field has been achieved by the same group \cite{Demidov2014}. \citet{Liu2013} investigated the microwave spectrum of the nano-oscillator, observing features similar to "traditional" spin torque point-contact oscillators, namely a spin wave "bullet" and a propagating spin wave mode \cite{Bonetti2010,Slavin2005}.
+This self-localization enables the selection of a small number of spin wave modes that reveal themselves in the coherent auto-oscillation.
+The microwave spectrum of such a nano-oscillator presents features similar to "traditional" STT point-contact oscillators \cite{Bonetti2010,Slavin2005}, namely a spin wave "bullet" and a propagating spin wave mode \cite{Liu2013}.
+These devices, similar to STT point-contact oscillators, are characterized by a strong nonlinearity, which enables their efficient synchronization to external RF signals over a broad frequency range \cite{Demidov2014} as well as the synchronization of different oscillators placed next to each other at distances of up to several microns \cite{Awad2017}.

-Finally, SOTs represent a crucial element of magnonic circuits \cite{Chumak2015}, as they provide inter-conversion between the spin and charge currents in an electrical conductor and the magnon currents in a magnetic insulator.
-In a pioneering experiment, \citet{Kajiwara2010} showed that SOTs convert a dc electric current flowing in a Pt wire deposited on a YIG film into a spin wave propagating through the YIG film, which can then be detected by a Pt electrode at a different location using spin-orbit charge pumping.
-YIG presents a specific challenge due to the low magnetic damping, which makes it harder to excite single-mode or few-modes oscillations compared, e.g., to NiFe. \citet{Xiao2012} argued that surface spin waves are preferentially excited compared to bulk spin waves, which renders the observation of current-driven self-oscillations very sensitive to both the size of the YIG layer and to the quality of the interface with Pt.
+A unique feature of SOTs is that they provide inter-conversion between the spin and charge currents in an electrical conductor and the magnon currents in a magnetic insulator.
+In an influential experiment, \citet{Kajiwara2010} proposed that SOTs can convert a dc electric current flowing in a Pt wire deposited on a YIG film into a spin wave propagating through the YIG film, which can then be detected by a Pt electrode at a different location using spin pumping.
+In this experiment, which remains controversial, SOT needs to be large enough to compensate the damping of the fundamental FMR spin wave mode.
+This is particularly difficult to achieve in ultralow magnetic damping materials, as SOTs excite a broad range of modes.
+In YIG, \citet{Xiao2012} argued that surface spin waves are preferentially excited compared to bulk spin waves, which renders the observation of current-driven auto-oscillations very sensitive to both the size of the YIG layer and to the quality of the interface with Pt. \citet{Hamadeh2014} showed that the magnetic losses of spin wave modes in micron-sized YIG(20nm)/Pt(8nm) discs can be reduced or enhanced depending on the polarity and intensity of the dc current flowing through Pt, reaching complete compensation of the damping of the fundamental mode for a current density of $3\times 10^7$~A cm$^{-2}$, and eventually inducing coherent SOT-induced auto-oscillations \cite{Collet2016}, see Fig. \ref{fig:stno-YIG}.
+By using Bi-substituted YIG films with perpendicular magnetic anisotropy, it is further possible to prevent the self-localization of the magnetization oscillations, thus leading to the propagation of coherent magnons into an extended magnetic insulator film \cite{Evelt2018b}.